 - Preheat oven to 350°F with a rack in the center.

-- Melt the butter over medium-high heat in a large frying pan.
-Add onion and celery and sprinkle with 1/4 teaspoon of the salt.
+- Warm the olive oil (or melt the vegan butter) over medium-high heat in a large frying pan.
+Add onion and celery and sprinkle with ¼ teaspoon of the salt.
 Cook, stirring occasionally, until beginning to soften and turn translucent, about 5 minutes.
 Adjust heat as necessary to prevent browning.

 - Add apple, chestnuts, thyme, and sage, and continue cooking until apple has softened, about 5 minutes more.

 - Place bread cubes into a large mixing bowl and scrape the contents of the frying pan overtop.
-Pour in the broth and eggs.
-Sprinkle with remaining 1/4 teaspoon salt and a few generous grinds of pepper.
+Pour in the broth.
+Sprinkle with remaining ¼ teaspoon salt and a few generous grinds of pepper.
 Mix gently until everything is well-distributed, then let the mixture sit for a few minutes so the bread cubes absorb the wet ingredients.

 - Transfer stuffing to a large baking dish such as an extra-deep 9x13-inch pan or a 5-quart braiser.
 Bake uncovered for 45 minutes, until crisp on top and tender inside.

-To make this stuffing vegan, you can swap in a good, fruity olive oil or vegan butter for the butter, and replace the eggs with an extra cup of veggie broth.
+- To make this stuffing vegetarian, you can swap in your favorite unsalted butter for the olive oil, and replace one cup of the broth with four beaten eggs.

-To make this stuffing meaty, sautée a pound of sage-flavored (or regular sweet Italian) sausage along with the onions and celery in the first step.
-You won’t need to make any other changes.
+- To make this stuffing meaty, sauté a pound of sage-flavored (or regular sweet Italian) sausage along with the onions and celery in the first step.
+Then swap in your favorite unsalted butter for the olive oil, and replace one cup of the broth with four beaten eggs.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.